davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   kernel command line.
 When the shell exits, the `chain-to` setting will cause normal startup to resume (i.e. via the `boot` service).

-While they are a little rough around the edges, these service definitions demonstrate roughly what is necessary to get a "normal" system up and running.
+While they are a little rough around the edges, these service definitions demonstrate the essentials of getting a system up and running.

+## Testing and debugging tips

+You can pass arbitrary arguments to dinit by using a shell script in the place of `/sbin/init`, which should `exec` dinit (so as to give it the same PID).
+Don't forget to make the script executable and to include the shebang line (`#!/bin/sh` or similar).

+You can run a shell directly on a virtual terminal by adding a `ttyN` service or modifying one of the existing ones (see the example services).
+You can remove most or all dependencies from this service so that it starts early, and set the `no-sigterm` option, as well as setting `stop-timeout = 0` (i.e. disabling stop timeout), so that it will not be killed at shutdown (you will need to manually exit the shell to complete shutdown).
+This means you always have a shell available to check system state when something is going wrong.
+While this is not something you want to enable permanently, it can be a good tool to debug a reproducable boot issue or shutdown issue.